 - In addition to the £200m investment, the proposal will deliver up to 150 construction jobs and 47 skilled and professional posts, recruited locally.

 - The proposal will mean £10m each and every year for the East Lothian economy including £2m in salary for local families and £2m each year in rates – enough to recruit up to 95 new teachers.

 - In addition to capacity for generating 17mw of heat and 23mw of electricity for local use, the proposal offers a potential saving of over £165,000 each and every year by limiting taxpayer exposure to landfill levies.

 - The proposal will be corporately financed by Viridor and its parent company, Pennon.

-- Part of the FTSE 250 Pennon Group, Viridor is recognised as Scotland’s leading recycling, renewable energy and resource efficiency partner working with 96 per cent of Scottish local authorities and some of the biggest names in Scottish business such as Scottish Power, RBS, BAE Systems and Coca Cola Enterprises.
+- Part of the FTSE 250 Pennon Group, Viridor is recognised as one of Scotland’s leading recycling, renewable energy and resource efficiency partners, working with 96 per cent of Scottish local authorities and some of the biggest names in Scottish business such as Scottish Power, RBS, BAE Systems and Coca Cola Enterprises.

 * Scotland’s only dedicated Waste Electrical and Electronic Equipment (WEEE) reprocessing facility.

 * One of Scotland’s leading glass recycling facilities.